 And I will stagger at the thought that I could’ve neglected such a great salvation—JESUS—and chosen a windowless room.

-Start with New Year with a Scripture challenge: Philippians in 28 Weeks presents a painless way to memorize an entire book of Scripture in only 28 weeks!
+Love the Lord your God with all your mind.
+Philippians in 28 Weeks presents a painless way to memorize an entire book of Scripture in only 28 weeks!